omunroe-com/pwabuilder-site/README.md

 # PWABuilder v2 (Currently in Development)

-PWABuilder, a tool to make building PWAs easier
+PWABuilder, a tool to make building PWAs easier.
+This repo is for the front-end part of the project.

 ## Prerequisites